Yellow Pig's BBC Computer Pages

 Method 1: Writing the disks on a PC

 To use this you must have compatible sized disk drives.
 Note also that all the drives you are using must be 80-track double-sided ones.
-(So a 360kb-only drive on the PC will not do.
-If you are using 5.25" disks, then the PC drive must be a 1.2Mb one.
+(So a 360kb-only drive on the PC will not do, since it will have only 40 tracks.
+If you are using 5¼" disks, then the PC drive must be a 1.2Mb one, which will have 80 tracks.
 Note: This is the drive not the disks.
 Do not use HD disks.)

 If you have these, then you may as well try using this method of creating the system disks, as it is far simpler and quicker than any of the others.
 Some PCs can be made to write the Master 512 format disks.
 Others, it seems, cannot.
 I know of no way of finding out except by making the attempt!
 So have a go!
 If it succeeds, then you have your system disks.
 If it fails, then you will simply have to use one of the other methods.